QUICK SUMMARY:

 Read more on how to optimize your Google Ads.

-Agency Tip: Use our automatic PPC markup feature on client reports visually show Google Ads ad spend, your agency’s margin, and how your client’s goals are progressing.
+Agency Tip: Use the automatic PPC markup feature on client reports visually show Google Ads ad spend, your agency’s margin, and how your client’s goals are progressing.

 In contrast to paid Google search, Facebook Ads offers paid social media advertising.
 With consistent Facebook algorithm changes, it has become increasingly difficult for agencies to get in front of their client’s potential customers organically.